alenbasar/Alen-Basar-Portfolio-new-/README.md

 # Portfolio V2

-This is a personal portfolio with modern and elegant design
+This is a personal portfolio with modern and elegant design.

 ### Stack
 - TypeScript